grammyjs/i18n/README.md

 #### Deno

-If you are using [Deno](https://deno.land), you can import the plugin from the Deno third-party module registry:

 ```ts
 import { I18n, I18nContextFlavor } from "https://deno.land/x/.../mod.ts";
 ```

 ## Usage

 The following examples are written for [Deno](https://deno.land).
 You can still use the same code in Node.js by changing the imports accordingly.
-Checkout the [examples folder](examples/) for full examples of both Deno and Node.
+Check out the [examples/](examples/) for full examples of both Deno and Node.

-To setup the translations quickly, first of all you need to put all of your translation files in a folder (Or, see
+To quickly setup the translations, first of all, you need to put all of your translation files in a directory (or see [Adding Translations](#adding-translations)).
+Usually, the name of that folder is going to be **locales/**.
-[Adding Translations](#adding-translations)).
-Usually, we name the folder **locales**.
-And the translation files' name should end with `.ftl` (fluent) extension.
+And the translation files name should have the extension `.ftl` (fluent).

 Here is an example project structure:

 ```
 .